blanco003/Calcolo-Numerico/esercizi vari/esonero 2023/test.md

 \end{cases}
 $$

 Esempio.
-In corisspondenza della matrice
+In corrispondenza della matrice

 $$A=\begin{pmatrix}
 -2 & -1 & 2\\